To secure a rewarding career change to education, you need to discover and efficiently use the critical steps necessary to move forward.

 Ensure your resume positions yourself for a career change to education.

-Ask yourself, what skills or talents have I developed that will enable me to be an outstanding teacher?
+What skills or talents have I developed that will enable me to be an outstanding teacher?
 Look back to your schooling and past career(s).
 For instance, communication, problem-solving, time management, and leadership skills are necessary for establishing a productive learning environment.
 You should also possess patience, creativity, commitment, and compassion to understand and accommodate the unique needs of your students.
 These are all qualities that you must showcase for potential schools.

 By highlighting related education, work experience, skill sets, and personal traits, you will capture the reader’s attention and appeal to the needs of his/her school or district.
 You may also want to write a philosophy of education statement, also called a teaching philosophy – a brief document detailing your beliefs about instruction, classroom environments, helping students, education as a whole, and your teaching goals – as many administrators will ask for one before the interview.